armory/documentation/_spinnaker/operator.md

 - You have `ValidatingAdmissionWebhook` enabled in the kube-apiserver.
 Alternatively, you can pass the `--without-admission-controller` parameter to the to the `deployment.yaml` file that deploys the operator.
 - You have admin rights to install the Custom Resource Definition (CRD) for Operator.

-# Limitations

-Operator does not currently support the following:

-- Spinnaker configurations stored in secret.

 # Install Operator

 ## Download operator release files